-You should enter the temple with an absolute sense of devotion after bathing and wearing clean clothes.
+You should enter the Kerala temples with an absolute sense of devotion after bathing and wearing clean clothes.

-There is an approved list of dresses to enter temple for both men and women and Modern dresses are not allowed.
-Men should wear Kerala traditional Mundu (Dhoti) with or without a white piece of cloth known as Angavasthra over shoulders.
-Women can wear Sarees, Salvars Leggings, Dhoties or Pavadas with blouse or other coverings as appropriate to their age.
+There is an approved list of dresses to enter Kerala temples for both men and women and Modern dresses are not allowed.
+Men should wear Kerala traditional Mundu (Dhoti) with or without a white piece of cloth known as Angavasthra over their shoulders.
+Women can wear Sarees, Salvars Leggings, Dhoties or Pavadas with a blouse or other coverings as appropriate to their age.
 Young girls below 12 years may wear gowns.

 1. Guruvayur Temple